Skip to content

 Lychee proclaims to be "self-hosted photo-management done right".
 It does certainly do a very good job at presenting images with a clean interface and makes dividing them up into albums relatively straightforward.

-I have a demo instance running at gallery.selfhosted.show if you'd like to take it for a quick test drive yourself.
-Lychee isn't necessarily the best in this space but it's a pretty good all-round option with no frills (no face scanning or machine learning type features).
+I have a demo instance running at gallery.ktz.cloud if you'd like to take it for a quick test drive yourself.
+Lychee isn't really a management app, but it's a pretty good all-round option with no frills to share photos with friends and family.

 There are a lot of options in this space - just take a look at awesome-selfhosted.